UdayanMisra2000/Simple-Calculator/README.md

 ## Key Features:

-i) Performs basic arithmetic operations: +, -, *, /.
+i) Performs basic arithmetic operations: +, -, *, /. </br>
-ii) Includes a Delete (Del) button to remove the last digit or operator. iii) Ensures proper input validation, allowing only valid operators at appropriate positions. iv) Responsive design for seamless usability on different devices.
+ii) Includes a Delete (Del) button to remove the last digit or operator.</br>
+iii) Ensures proper input validation, allowing only valid operators at appropriate positions.</br>
+iv) Responsive design for seamless usability on different devices.</br>
 v) Styled with modern CSS for a polished appearance.